DMX-Controlled LED Neon Flex for Architectural Projects—A Technical Guide

 Aesthetic Integration

-The ability to program dynamic color changes and effects adds an extra dimension to the design, allowing buildings to transform their appearance throughout the day or for special events.
+Programmable color changes and effects add another layer to the design, letting buildings look different at different times of the day or for special events.

 Functional Lighting Requirements

-- Accent lighting to draw attention to key features
+- Accent lights to draw attention to important parts

 Environmental Factors